dart-lang/language/working/0110-incremental-sound-nnbd/feature-specification.md

 ### Errors as warnings

+Weak null checking is enabled as soon as a package or library opts into this feature.
 When weak null checking is enabled, all errors specified this proposal (that is, all errors that arise only out of the new features of this proposal) shall be treated as warnings.

+Strong null checking is enabled by running the compilation or execution environment with the appropriate flags.
 When strong null checking is enabled, errors specified in this proposal shall be treated as errors.

 ### Legacy libraries